pzingg/log_watcher/apps/log_watcher/README.md

 # LogWatcher

-Consists of an Oban-compatible `TaskStarter` worker module that can shell out to Rscripts which produce JSON-formatted log files.
+The application provides an Oban-compatible `LogWatcher.TaskStarter` worker module that can start long-running shell scripts, which produce JSON-formatted log files.

-Meanwhile the `FileWatcher` module uses inotify tools to monitor the primary task log file for changes and broadcasts events on a session topic.
+Meanwhile the `LogWatcher.FileWatcher` GenServer uses inotify tools to monitor changes in the log files that the scripts produce, and broadcasts these changes as messages on a PubSub topic.

+`LogWatcher.TaskStarter` invokes commands on a `LogWatcher.ScriptServer`
+GenServer to launch, cancel and wait on the shell scripts as needed.

 ## Sessions and Tasks